minershive/hiveon-kb/getting_started/start_worker_setup.md

 ### Creating An Account
 Before installing Hive OS on your rig, we recommend <a href="https://the.hiveos.farm/">creating an account</a> first, or logging into your <a href="https://the.hiveos.farm/">existing one</a>.
 Make sure to create a secure password.

 >_We strongly suggest setting up Two Factor Authentication (2FA) for additional account security.
 You can find these settings by clicking on your user name in the top right corner and then going to the Account tab.
-Scroll down to the Two-factor Authentication option and switch 2FA on then follow the onscreen instructions carefully._
+Scroll down to the Two-factor Authentication option and switch 2FA on.
+Then follow the onscreen instructions carefully._

 ### Adding Your Workers
 As soon as you’re done with setting up your account, it’s time to connect your rigs to the dashboard.
 GPU rigs and ASICs are uniformly referred to as workers.
 You will have two options of connecting your workers, via **Farm Hash** or via **manual setup**.
 Farm Hash is used for connecting your workers to a Farm without pre-creating the rig in the dashboard.
 This is our new and fast method of connecting a worker to a Farm, so we recommend this setup method for most users.
 We will go into more details on Farms and how to use them in our next articles.